frogman141/rosenfeld/README.md

 - data directory contains all of the necessary data to run the previously mentioned jupyter notebook.
 Current dataset has been cleaned so you don't need to reclean the data
 - figures directory contains all of figures that I generated during my data exploration and model development.
 Specifically, I have data metric figures, T-SNE based visualizations, and PCA based visualizations.

-# Enviroment Setup via Docker:
+# Enviroment Setup via Docker (Recommended Method):

 This protocol will tell you how to set up the same local enviroment I was using when conducting my data exploration and model development experiments using a Docker container.
 Docker containers are lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it.
 Make sure Docker is installed on your computer if you want to use these instructions.